thehatter8/thehatter8.github.io/README.md

   `sudo apt install libhwloc-dev`

   * Does not work with `sudo apt install hwloc`

 * OpenSSL

-  `sudo apt install libssl-dev`

-  * Even if you already have OpenSSL installed
+  * Even if you already have OpenSSL installed, it doesn't count for our purposes.

+    * `apt list --installed | grep "open*"` will show current installations

+  `sudo apt install libssl-dev` to install the proper package

 * bison

   `sudo apt install bison`

 - flex

   `sudo apt install flex`

 * pcap

   `cd ~` (or wherever you prefer to hold all these git clones)